Pythm/ad-Lightwand/README.md

 ### Conditions and constraints
 You can use Lux sensors to control or constrain lights.
 Optionally you can provide IF statements to be meet for light to turn on at normal/morning/motion mode or with automations defined.
 Inherits Appdaemon Api as ADapi.
-<br>I use this on some of the lights in my livingroom and kitchen for when my wife is not home but without using the presence sensor because I do not want to set my rooms as away.
+<br>I use this on some of the lights in my livingroom and kitchen for when my wife is not home but without using the presence tracker because I do not want to set my rooms as away.
 You can define any statement you want so I have not figured out a better way than to create a 'listen_sensors' list for the sensors you use in statement so light can be updated when the condition changes.

 ```yaml